hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 #### Why is PoE a Better Model?

 The Proof of Efficiency (PoE) model leverages the existing Proof of Donation mechanism and supports the permissionless participation of multiple coordinators to produce batches in Layer L2.
 These batches are created created from the rolled-up transactions of Layer 1.
 As compared to PoD, PoE emplys a much simpler mechanism and is preffered owing to iots better effieciency to solve the problems inherentin PoD.

- //preferred mainly due to its simplicity.
-It solves many of the challenges experienced with the PoD model, ////such as attacks by design, as discussed above.
-//It leverages the experience of the existing Proof-of-Donation which was used in v1.0.
-POE was designed to ////build the first decentralized zk-rollup and

 A strategic implementation of PoE promises to ensure that the network: